johannschopplich/unlazy/docs/placeholders/blurhash.md

 >
 ```

-### `blurhash` Option
+### `hash` Option

-If you are initializing unlazy for single images, i.e. in a frontend framework component of your choice, you can pass a custom `blurhash` string to the [`lazyLoad`](/api/lazy-load) function.
+If you are initializing unlazy for single images, i.e. in a frontend framework component of your choice, you can pass a custom `hash` string to the [`lazyLoad`](/api/lazy-load) function.
 It has higher priority than the `data-blurhash` attribute.

 ```ts
 import { lazyLoad } from 'unlazy'